actualquak/School-View/README.md

 JQuery is awesome.
 It is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 There are 2 main ways that it makes developing for us more efficient.
 - **Code Abbreviations** As a lazy dev, before using JQuery, it hurt to have to write: `docuemnt.getElementById("about")` or `document.getElementsByClass("sideArticle")` instead of `$("#about")` or `$(".sideArticle")`
-- **Asynchronous Loading** Basically, I can actually load json, something that is missing from js and that we sorely need.
-On our website, we needed to load in many data files for our panorama, and JavaScript (the logic language for programming) can't do this.
+- **Asynchronous Loading** On our website, we needed to load in many data files for our panorama, and JavaScript (the logic language for programming) can't do this.
 Therefore we went to JQuery for our solution, and managed to make it work.

 ![JQuery](https://raw.githubusercontent.com/actualquak/School-View/main/README.md-images/JQuery.PNG "JQuery")